k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/12_broadway_as_a_population_exercise.md

 In this exercise you will do the following:

 * Create a new population for CASES table in the Customer LU based on a Broadway flow.
-* Filter the retrieved cases by their status (only Open cases).
+* Filter the retrieved cases by the status = Open.
-* Load the data into the Fabric.
+* Load the data into Fabric.